finos/common-cloud-controls/docs/governance/roles.md

 | WG Lead | Set direction and priorities for a working group (WG) | Demonstrated responsibility and excellent technical judgement for the subproject | [CODEOWNERS] entry for all files or directories relating to the WG |
 | SIG Lead | Set direction and priorities for a Special Interest Group (SIG) | Demonstrated responsibility and excellent technical judgement on the central SIG topic | Video conference and mailing list admin permissions |

-_**Note:** All roles listed here include the points from `Member`._

-_`SIG Lead` and `WG Lead` each also include the points from `Approver`, but do not necessarily overlap with eachother (All SIG Leads and WG leads are also Approvers and Members, but not all SIG Leads are WG Leads or visa versa)._

 ## New & Established Contributors

 New contributors should be welcomed to the community by existing members, helped with pull request (PR) workflow, and directed to relevant documentation and communication channels.

-Established community members are expected to demonstrate technical and/or writing ability, their adherence to the principles in this document, and familiarity with project organization (roles, policies, procedures, conventions, etc).
+Established community members of all roles are expected to demonstrate technical and/or writing ability, their adherence to the principles of the project, and familiarity with project organization (roles, policies, procedures, conventions, etc).
 Role-specific expectations, responsibilities, and requirements are enumerated below.

+Anyone attending a CCC meeting, event, or contributing in any way will be expected to follow the [Linux Foundation Code of Conduct]

 ## Member